Search for Posts, Maps, and Topics

 Blog Content

-Content, graphics, and the background are created by me (pseudonym: Wonderful World), except when I credit other sources.
-Wavy flag images (see Lesotho post) come from the public-domain Wikimedia Nuvola project — Facebook also uses these images.
+● Content and graphics are created by me (pseudonym: Wonderful World), except when I credit other sources.

-I do not copy and paste from other websites.
-Therefore, all posts are original but may sometimes include info, links, and/or images from credited external sources.
-To use a GeoFact of the Day Blog image for your website or project, write a comment below a post, and I will likely approve your request.
+● I do not copy and paste from other websites.
+Therefore, all posts are original but may sometimes include information, links, and/or images from credited external sources.
+To use a GeoFact of the Day Blog image for your website or project, write a comment below a post — then I may approve your request.

-Feel free to offer comments, suggestions, and compliments on any post or page!
+● Feel free to offer comments, suggestions, and compliments on any post or page!
 You can be anonymous.
-Note that spam comments with non-relevant links will be deleted.
+Spam comments with non-relevant links will be deleted.

-Thanks for your loyal readership on the GeoFact of the Day Blog!
+● Thanks for your loyal readership on the educational and reliable GeoFact of the Day Blog, in existence since 2008!

 No comments: